PrestaShop/prestashop-specs/CONTRIBUTING.md

 4. Create a branch in your local clone for your changes.
 5. Change the files in your branch.
 Make sure they meet our [coding standards](https://devdocs.prestashop.com/1.7/development/coding-standards).
 6. Push the changed branch to your fork in your GitHub account.
-7. Wait for one of the product manager to either include your change in the codebase or comment on possible adjustements to its content.
+7. Create a pull request for your changes on the PrestaShop project.
+If you need help to make a pull request, read the GitHub help page about [creating pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ### If you don't, you can also either